manuel-serrano/hop-tutorials/hello/step1/README.md

 Hop Installation
 ================

 This first step will help you getting started with Hop.
+The procedure described here uses the Hop Docker distribution.

 Installation
 ------------
 The Hop installation procedure is described from the Hop [homepage](http://hop.inria.fr).
-Select the `Download` tab and follows the "Docker installation" instructions .
+Select the `Download` tab and follow the "Docker installation" instructions .

 You will have to download two files: